-The council, excluding the pension fund, holds an investment in equity shares to the value of £13.3 million.
-Whilst this investment holding is generally liquid, the council is exposed to losses and gains arising from the movement in prices of the unit trusts.
+The council, excluding the pension fund, holds an investment in equity shares to the value of £13.4 million.
+Whilst this investment holding is

 The shares are classified as available-for-sale financial assets.
-This means that all movements in price will impact on gains and losses recognised in the Available for Sale Reserve.
+This means that all movements in price will impact on gains and losses recognised in the available for sale financial instruments reserve.

-A movement of five per cent in the price of shares (positive or negative) would result in a £665,000 gain or loss being recognised in the Available for Sale Reserve.
+A movement of five per cent in the price of shares (positive or negative) would result in a £671,000 gain or loss being recognised in the available for sale financial instruments reserve.